Godfrey-Marosha/vetro-app/README.md

 # adding authentication in Express
 Okta middleware takes care of the login using the app.use(oidc.router).
 Now, we can visit http://localhost:3000/home to login which directs us to the Okta login page.

+# admin page
+Set up the /admin in the application as the defaultRedirect URL in the ExpressOIDC setup to see the admin page.